ckaipf/quantile-intervals/README.md

-# DBYP
+# quantile-intervals

-`Bedtools` and `tidyverse` workflow to calculate the distribution of a normalized variable for each position within genomic intervals.
+`bedtools` and `tidyverse` workflow to calculate the distribution of a normalized variable for each position within genomic intervals.

 <p align="center">
 <img src="example_plot.png" width="300" height="300">